What Is The Cause Of Congenital Cerebral Palsy?

 If there was medical malpractice, doctor or healthcare practitioner did not exercise proper care during your pregnancy or birthing process, you and your child are entitled to financial compensation that will ease the financial burden of your child’s future care.

-At the law firm of Oshman & Mirisola, we understand how difficult it can be to process a diagnosis of congenital cerebral palsy.
+At the law firm of The Oshman Firm, we understand how difficult it can be to process a diagnosis of congenital cerebral palsy.
 Our team of lawyers can advise you on your rights in the situation, guide you toward resources that will help you move forward, and connect you with medical experts who can help you create a plan for helping your child thrive.